• Skip to primary navigation

 Increase retention

-Employee turnover is likely to be lower in an environment where employees are rewarded for their efforts beyond a salary.
+Employee turnover is likely lower when employees are rewarded for their efforts beyond a salary.

 Is A Merit Increase The Same As A Promotion?